Klete Keller: Professional swimming career

 In 2005, Keller was ranked 7th in the world in the 200m freestyle, 4th in the 400 meter freestyle, and 78th in the 100 meter freestyle.
 At the 2005 World Aquatics championships, he won a gold in the 4×200 m freestyle.
 Also in 2005, he won the United States summer national title in the 800 meter freestyle.
 In 2005, he won the summer national title in the 400 meter freestyle and was on the United States swimming "All-Star" team.
 In his 2006 season, at the U.S. championships he achieved the top time in the world in the 400 freestyle (3:44.27).
 For the season, he was ranked 1st in the world in the 400 meter freestyle, 3rd for the 200 meter freestyle, and 52nd for the 100 meter freestyle.
 At the 2006 Pan Pacific Swimming Championships, Keller won three medals.
 He won gold in the 200 meter freestyle, was a member of the gold-winning United States team in the 4 x 200 meter freestyle relay, and won bronze in the 400 meter freestyle.
 Keller also competed in the 100 meter freestyle (coming eleventh in the heats), and the 50 meter freestyle (coming 32nd in the heats).
 In the same year, he won the 2006 summer national title in the 400 meter freestyle, won bronze at the United States National Championships in the 200 meter freestyle, and was named to the United States swimming "All-Star Team".

 In 2007, Keller left Ann Arbor and returned to USC to finish school and train with the Trojan Swim Club under coach Dave Salo.
 After returning to USC, Keller completed his bachelor degree.
 Originally he studied science and public policy in college, and at one point in college he was studying construction management.
-He finally received a degree in public policy and real estate development, having attended both USC and Eastern Michigan University in Ypsilanti east of Ann Arbor.
+He finally received a degree in public policy and real estate development, having attended both USC and Eastern Michigan University in Ypsilanti (a short distance east of Ann Arbor).
 He later said that ahead of the 2008 Summer Olympics, he had considered going to Arizona State University to study criminology.
 In the 2007 World Rankings, Keller was ranked 18th in the 400 meter freestyle, 49th in the 200 meter freestyle, and 78th in the 100 meter freestyle.
 At the 2007 World Aquatics Championships in Melbourne, Australia he was on the gold-winning team in the 4 x 200 meter freestyle relay.
 He individually placed tenth in the 400 meter freestyle and 18th in the 200 meter freestyle.
 At the 2008 Summer Olympics, Keller won gold in the 4 x 200 meter freestyle relay.